 5. Coordination of different departments

-Many departments come together to coordinate production planning.
+Many departments come together to coordinate.
 For instance, the marketing department coordinates with the production department as well as the sales department.

 7. Productivity improvisation

 It is directly associated with improving labor productivity.
 Maximum utilization of the workforce is done, and workers are trained.
 Since the production does not stop, the profits are earned continuously, and the workers get increased wages and incentives.

 Motivated workers perform and improve the production process further which results in labor efficiency and an increase in productivity